darkcris1/portfolio/blogposts/how-i-start-in-coding.md

 - First, I watch some videos in youtube to motivate myself
 - Then, I learn **html** and **CSS** , I spend almost 2 weeks to master this two
-- After that I learn the basics of Javascript , this is where the programming begins but that's only in the beginning, just like in mathematics there are **operators**, **statements**,**problem solvings**
+- After that, I learn the basics of Javascript , this is where the programming begins but that's only in the beginning, it's just like mathematics there are **operators**, **statements** and **problem solvings**

 ## So, Where Should I start first ? 🤔

-- I highly recommended to learn **html** first either you want to be a backend developer or front-end
+- I highly recommended to learn **html** first , either you want to be a backend or front-end developer
 - After you learn html go with **CSS** to style you webpage
 - Then, learn **Javascript** for interactivity